Reasons for Uncertified Results in Duolingo English Test (DET)

 Wrong ID type for your country.

 - In India, only a valid passport is accepted.
-Aadhaar, PAN, voter ID, and student ID cards are all rejected
+Aadhaar, PAN, voter ID, and student cards are rejected

-- Check the official accepted list at englishtest.duolingo.com/ids before test day
+- Check the official list at englishtest.duolingo.com/ids before test day

 Multiple accounts or account sharing.